AbigailMcbride8683524/mils/README.md

 Refactored code for better maintainability - v5.2.7 Updated README with new instructions - build 895
 Fixed memory management issue - v1.4.8
+Added new feature for better user experience - v1.3.4